front-commerce/developers.front-commerce.com/source/_posts/front-commerce-2.4.md

 ## New feature: invoices

+A new feature landed in this release too.
 Magento 2 invoices are now displayed in the Customer account.
 Customers can print them from the web, and developers can customize the print layout to match their needs.

 In Front-Commerce 2.3, it was already possible to link to external binary files (e.g PDF) for invoices.
 Merchants are now free to use whatever solution works from them depending on their context.